 Cimetidine and, to a lesser extent, other H2 blockers interact with the P-450 microsomal enzyme system and may delay metabolism of other drugs eliminated through this system (eg, phenytoin, warfarin, theophylline, diazepam, lidocaine).

 These agents neutralize gastric acid and reduce pepsin activity (which diminishes as gastric pH rises to > 4.0).
 In addition, some antacids adsorb pepsin.
 Antacids may interfere with the absorption of other drugs (eg, tetracycline, digoxin, iron).

-Absorbable antacids (eg, Na bicarbonate, Ca carbonate) provide rapid, complete neutralization but may cause alkalosis and should be used only briefly (1 or 2 days).
+Absorbable antacids (eg, sodium bicarbonate, calcium carbonate) provide rapid, complete neutralization but may cause alkalosis and should be used only briefly (1 or 2 days).

 This drug is a sucrose-aluminum complex that dissociates in stomach acid and forms a physical barrier over an inflamed area, protecting it from acid, pepsin, and bile salts.
 It also inhibits pepsin-substrate interaction, stimulates mucosal prostaglandin production, and binds bile salts.
 It has no effect on acid output or gastrin secretion.
 Sucralfate seems to have trophic effects on the ulcerated mucosa, possibly by binding growth factors and concentrating them at an ulcer site.
 Systemic absorption of sucralfate is negligible.
 Constipation occurs in 3 to 5% of patients.
 Sucralfate may bind to other drugs and interfere with their absorption.